 Colombia is a huge country with the main cities quite spread out.
 Although everything is reachable by the reliable bus transit system, the distances are long so if you are short for time (like we were) the buses aren’t always the most practical, although they are definitely cheaper.
 Expreso Bolivariano runs a great bus service and for flying, VivaColombia is Colombia’s budget airline.
 Just watch out for some hidden costs when booking the ticket, kind of like RyanAir or Spirit airlines.

-Tayrona National Park – Tayrona is nature reserve where many tourists & locals go to trek, visit ruins and relax on the beach.
+Tayrona National Park – Tayrona is nature reserve where many tourists & locals go trekking, visit ruins and relax on the beach.
 We will be posting a guide to camping in the park next as it is by far the most visited attraction closest to Santa Marta.
-Aside from the National Park, there are 2 towns a short 10/15 minute taxi ride away.
+Aside from the National Park, there is 2 towns a short 10/15 minute taxi ride away.
 El Rodadero which is to the south, and Taganga, to the north.
-El Rodadero has a lively nightlife with high end hotels and fancier clubs whereas Taganga, originally a fishing village and is popular with backpackers.
+El Rodadero has a lively nightlife with high-end hotels and fancier clubs whereas Taganga, originally a fishing village and is popular with backpackers.

 Accommodation + Bloody Bed Bugs!